Episode 523 (Neighbours): Plot

 The episode opens with Hilary Robinson (Anne Scott-Pendlebury) bringing breakfast to newlyweds Paul (Stefan Dennis) and Gail Robinson (Fiona Corke).
 She is surprised to find that they have spent the night in separate bedrooms.
 To hide the fact that they only married for business purposes, Gail tells Hilary that she and Paul had an argument the night before.
 Hilary tells them to sort things out and she tends to the bouquets.
 At the Robinson house, Scott (Jason Donovan) begins to panic about getting married, while his father, Jim (Alan Dale), and best friend, Mike Young (Guy Pearce), set up tables for the reception.
 Meanwhile, Lucy Robinson (Sasha Close) tries to find her pet mice.
 Over at the Ramsay house, Scott's fiancée, Charlene (Kylie Minogue), is getting ready.
 Her mother, Madge (Anne Charleston), asks her brother Henry (Craig McLachlan) not to race up the altar.
-Hilary brings in the wedding bouquet, while Charlene's friend and bridesmaid, Jane (Annie Jones) arrives.
+Hilary brings in the wedding bouquet, while Charlene's friend and bridesmaid, Jane (Annie Jones), arrives.
 After receiving a blue garter from her grandmother, Charlene becomes excited about the wedding.
 Scott arrives at the church with Mike, Paul and Jim.
-He is greeted by his old school friends and Mike explains that he and Jane arranged for them to attend to make up for the absence of Charlene's extended family.
+He is greeted by his old school friends, and Mike explains that he and Jane arranged for them to attend to make up for the absence of Charlene's extended family.

 After the guests take their seats, Scott starts to worry that Charlene will not show up, but Paul and Mike assure him that she will be there.
-Reverend Sampson (Howard Bell) then invites everyone to stand as Charlene and Henry begin their walk up the aisle.
-Scott and Charlene exchange vows and Reverend Sampson pronounces them husband and wife.
+The Rev Mr Sampson (Howard Bell) then invites everyone to stand as Charlene and Henry begin their walk up the aisle.
+Scott and Charlene exchange vows and the Rev Mr Sampson pronounces them husband and wife.
 At the reception, Jim tells Scott that he is proud of him and welcomes Charlene to the family.
 Harold Bishop (Ian Smith) finds Madge crying in the kitchen and he comforts her.
 They are interrupted by Mrs. Mangel (Vivean Gray) who informs them that the telegrams from Max and Maria, Clive and Rosemary, who all are unable to attend, are being read out.
 Dan Ramsay (Syd Conabere) spots a mouse and tries to pick it up, but hits Mrs. Mangel's foot.
 She accuses Dan of groping her and as he protests his innocence, an argument breaks out among the guests.
 Scott and Charlene go to his bedroom and Gail brings them a gift from her father.
 Jane comes to tell Charlene that it is time to get changed for the honeymoon, while Paul takes their bags out to the car.
 Lucy tells Scott that she will miss him and he gives her his skateboard.
 Everyone gathers in the street to wave the couple off.
 Mrs. Mangel catches Charlene's bouquet, as the couple drive out of Ramsay Street.